Best of Brooklyn: Bedford-Stuyvesant

 Distinguished by its deep cultural and historic roots, Bedford-Stuyvesant, (aka Bed-Stuy) is a sprawling area also known for 19th-century brownstones, festive block parties, community gardens, and a lively culinary scene.
 Dough Doughnuts, anyone?
 The ever-changing neighborhood offers the best of what’s old and new, making it a place worthy of settling down and staying for a while.
 See how Sweeten renovators did just that and made Bed-Stuy home.

 Having their hearts set on a Brooklyn brownstone led Bellamy and Zak to a two-family home in Bedford-Stuyvesant.
 Restricted by the home’s layout and their budget, the couple focused on the structural changes that would most impact the flow.
 They flipped the house to make the top two floors the owner’s duplex and renovated the garden floor as the rental property.
 Removing doors in the main entryway instantly opened up the space and created a larger living area.
 Two walls were torn down to expose the full length of the home—and two mismatched walls—which led to repointing and experimenting with painting techniques.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Ursula loved almost everything about her recently converted two-bedroom condo—except the kitchen.
 Between the dark mahogany cabinets and flooring, the room felt anything but open.
 The space was revamped with white glossy cabinets, a geometric backsplash, and a sleek hood where the microwave used to be.
 Ursula and her Sweeten contractor got strategic when it came to storage: the new island featured three drawers for silverware, cutlery, and dishes, and they made the most of an underutilized area next to the oven by installing a pull-out spice rack.